Flawless Physio Logo

 Injections

-Some injections can be helpful such as PRP.
-Steroid injections can help to reduce pain levels in Tendinopathy but there is growing evidence that it can cause medium-term harm to the tendon.
+Platelet-rich Plasma (PRP) is not recommended for treating Achilles Tendinopathy.
+Ultrasonography-Guided Corticosteroid Injection can help to reduce pain levels in Tendinopathy, but there is growing evidence that it can cause medium-term harm to the tendon.

 Achilles Tendon Surgery

 There are very few instances where surgery is required for Achilles tendinopathy.
-In rare instances, there can be Plantaris tendon issues contributing to Achilles Tendon pain and in this instance, surgery could be beneficial.
+In rare instances, Plantaris tendon issues can contribute to Achilles Tendon pain; in this instance, surgery could be beneficial.

 Physiotherapy with James McCormack